-Our first aid training course applies to all employees and includes expert audiovisual tutorials, easy to follow modules and practical advice for low-risk work settings such as offices, restaurants and shops.
-Key topics include first aid kit, the recovery position, administering CPR and treating secondary illnesses such as asthma and allergies.
+This training includes expert audiovisual tutorials, easy-to-follow modules and practical advice for low-risk work settings such as offices, restaurants and shops.
+Key topics include first aid kit, the recovery position, administering CPR and treating secondary illnesses such as asthma and allergies

 Our Workplace First Aid Training course is designed to introduce you to the fundamentals of first aid, from how to act in potentially life-threatening situations to conducting a head-to-toe check on someone who has sustained an injury.

 You will also explore the legal framework of workplace first aid, how to deal with injuries, fractures, and dislocations and when to call for an emergency.
-Once the course is successfully completed, you’ll receive a CPD accredited as proof of your new skills, with the confidence to apply the correct safety measures for your business or workplace.
+Once the course is successfully completed, you’ll receive a CPD-accredited certificate as proof of your new skills, with the confidence to apply the correct safety measures for your business or workplace.

 Who should take the course?